 I think partly because I miss bread so much.
 I can’t express how much I would love to have a slice of pizza or a beer.
 Even though it hasn’t been that hard (I don’t know if that makes sense).
 I think when you are determined to help a loved one get or remain healthy it’s hard and not that hard at the same time.

-Josh has had a couple of migraines since we started on GAPS, but they have been short or easily treated with a prescription strength Aleeve and/or celery juice.
+Josh has had a couple of migraines since we started on GAPS (this site is an amazing resource on all things GAPS too), but they have been short or easily treated with a prescription strength Aleeve and/or celery juice.
 When those migraines have come about Josh gets very upset and sometimes wants to throw in the towel.
 Who can blame him?
 I completely understand what it feels like to be betrayed by your body.

 I was reading Jora’s plan and the comments and I ran across a comment by Kim.
 She suggested that Jora watch this Ted talk.
 I really enjoyed it and it gave me some inspiration.
 It’s funny how simple ideas that you already know presented in a new way can give you wind in your sails.